Swiftsure-class battleship

 The Swiftsure class was a group of two British pre-dreadnought battleships.
 Originally ordered by Chile as the Constitución class during a period of high tension with Argentina, they were intended to defeat a pair of armoured cruisers ordered by the latter country and were optimized for this role.
 This meant that they were smaller and more lightly armed than most battleships of the time.
 They were purchased by the United Kingdom in 1903 prior to their completion to prevent their purchase by the Russian Empire as tensions were rising between them and the Japanese Empire, a British ally.
 Completed the following year, Swiftsure and Triumph had roughly similar careers for the first decade of their service careers.
 They were initially assigned to the Home Fleet and Channel Fleets before being transferred to the Mediterranean Fleet in 1909.
-Both ships rejoined Home Fleet in 1912 and were transferred abroad in 1913, Swiftsure to the East Indies Station as its flagship, and Triumph to the China Station.
+Both ships rejoined the Home Fleet in 1912 and were transferred abroad in 1913, Swiftsure to the East Indies Station as its flagship, and Triumph to the China Station.